amandate/salestax/README.md

 In the `src` folder, run `javac *.java`

 Afterwards, when you run `java Main`, you can input multiple text files.
-Be sure the text files contain are of the same format as originally provided input.
+Be sure the text files are of the same format as provided in **Expected Input Text File Format** below.
-(As displayed in the images above).
+Also be sure the location of the file that you provide as input is in relevance to the `src` folder.
+There are several text files you can input in `testing` if you don't want to make your own!
 * Example 1: `java Main "...testing/input1.txt"`
 * Example 2: `java Main "...testing/input1.txt" "...testing/input2.txt"
 "...testing/input3.txt"`